specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 When [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) is available in a tenant, there are some Copilot features that admins can configure in the Microsoft 365 admin center.

-The admin center also gives shortcuts to other features that can affect how Copilot is used in your organization, like the Power Platform pay-as-you-go plan.
+The admin center also gives shortcuts to other features that can affect how Copilot is used in your organization.

 This article is for IT administrators, and lists some of the Copilot features you can control in the Microsoft 365 admin center.

+This article applies to:

+- Microsoft 365 Copilot

 > [!NOTE]
+>
-> If you're an end user on a work device, then it's possible your IT admin group turned on Copilot for you.
+> - If you're an end user on a work device, then it's possible your IT admin group turned on Copilot for you.
 The [Copilot Prompt Gallery](https://copilot.cloud.microsoft/prompts) can help you get started.
 >
-> If you're an end user on a Windows personal device, then you might automatically get Microsoft Copilot, which is the free consumer version.
+> - If you're an end user on a Windows personal device, then you might automatically get Microsoft Copilot, which is the free consumer version.
 To learn how Copilot can help you, see [How can Copilot help you?](https://www.microsoft.com/microsoft-copilot/for-individuals).

-This article applies to:

-- Microsoft 365 Copilot

 ## Before you begin